 Textual Architecture modeling

 Modeling the system architecture is also an important part of the modeling process.
-We have also some textual modeling tools (or “infrastructure as code” as some of them are also called) to render architecture diagrams.
+We also have some textual modeling tools (or “infrastructure as code” as some of them are also called) to render architecture diagrams.

 Structurizr